ourcade/coronavirus-pop-phaser/readme.md

 ## Getting Started

-Clone this repository and run:
+Clone this repository with `git-lfs` and run:

 ```bash
 npm install
 npm run start
 ```

+If you don't have `git-lfs` installed then get it here: https://git-lfs.github.com

+All the image and audio files in this repository is stored with `git-lfs`.
+Alternatively you can download a zip instead.

 ## Credits